USAJOBS/help-center/faq/troubleshoot/index.md

 * Faster at loading pages.
 * Less likely to crash.
 * Able to automatically update to the latest version or notify you that an update is available.

-### What can I do if I am stuck on Internet Explorer 6, 7, 8 or 9?

-If you cannot upgrade your browser to the latest version you may be able to install [Google Chrome Frame](https://tools.google.com/dlpage/chromeframe?prefersystemlevel=true), which is a free plug-in, for older versions of Internet Explorer.
-Even though Google no longer supports Chrome Frame, it is more recent and will provide a more stable experience than those older versions of Internet Explorer.